brendenroberts/RigorousRG/README.md

 # RigorousRG
 This is an implementation of the rigorous RG algorithm first described by Arad, et al., (arXiv:1602.08828) and adapted by Roberts, Vidick, and Motrunich (arXiv:1703.01994).
-Based on ITensor tensor network library by Miles Stoudenmire and Steve White (itensor.org).
+Based on the ITensor C++ tensor network library by Miles Stoudenmire and Steve White (itensor.org).

-To use: first, install ITensor (https://github.com/ITensor/ITensor).
-Then, enter one of the RRG directories which implement different systems and copy Makefile.example to Makefile, changing the ITensor and ARPACK++ directories to point to the appropriate locations on your machine.
-RRG can be run without ARPACK++, in which case the iterative solver defined in davidson.cpp is used instead, but this may substantially erode performance.
+To use: first, install ITensor (https://github.com/ITensor/ITensor) version 3.
+Then copy the RRG Makefile.example to Makefile, changing the ITensor installation directory to point to the appropriate location on your machine.

-To run RRG on a model, first modify the Makefile.example in the directory as needed.
-Next, make necessary changes to the top-level source files (e.g., modifying truncation tolerances in rrg.h).
-Further parameters may be changed in the .cpp source code in each directory, including Hamiltonian details and computational settings.
-Then in the model directory, make and run rrg without command-line arguments in order to see correct usage.
+To run RRG for one of the example models, use make to compile the example and edit the appropriate configuration file.
+Then run the compiled executable with the configuration file included in the folder as a command-line argument.

-Currently the implemented models are a particular nonintegrable Ising model (which solves for ground- and low-energy states) and the disordered XY model (which focuses on resolving the gap).
+Currently the example models which are implmented are a particular nonintegrable Ising model (which solves for ground- and low-energy states), for which you can use `make ising`; and the disordered XY model (which focuses on resolving the gap and computes mutual information bewteen the first site and the rest of the chain), for which you can use `make random_xy`.